 Interactive Designer.
 Cleveland Browns Fan.
 Sandwich Enthusiast.
 I care about the combination of visual and interaction design, attention to detail, and Seinfeld.
 I'm designing beautiful internal experiences at Apple

 for the most design-focused audience in the world, Apple employees.
 I'm a mediocre juggler, not a great rapper, and a proud alum of the Graphic Communication Design program at the acclaimed University of Cincinnati's College of DAAP

-I am currently a full-time Interactive Designer at Manifest
+Previously, I was an Interactive Designer at Manifest

 Gootie was my Senior Capstone project done during Spring of 2013 at the University of Cincinnati.
 I split the fun with Meg Geiman